elunna/nerfhack-changelog/README.md

 ### Unicorn horns

+#### Unicorn horns now reduce the timeouts of most afflications instead of outright curing.
+* For troubles that time out (not illness or vomiting), the unihorn has been nerfed so that it only reduces the timeout.
-* Success depends on their enchantment level (SLASHEM)
+* The amount reduced depends on a few factors:
-* Now one-handed, dealing d6 vs small/d7 vs large
+  * the base fix is 1d3 + 1
-* Having skill in unicorn horn has a positive impact on your success when applying, having no skill has a negative impact.
+  * your skill in unicorn horn (multiplied by 2)
-* Basic skill grants a 10% bonus to success, skilled 20%s, and expert 40%.
-This allows roles that can attain proficiency to not have to enchant it so high.
+  * the enchantment on your unicorn horn (multiplied by 3)
+  * if you are a healer, double the entire above sum
+  * Add all of the following for the time out reduction roll (or "troll").
+  * For each afflication, we roll d(troll) for the amount reduced.

-* Successfully applying a unihorn also exercises your skill in it by 5 points.
+* Applying a unihorn whenever the trouble timeout is low can also exercise your skill.

-* The healer gets a bonus when applying unicorn horns.
-Instead of the standard 30% success rate when the unihorn is +0, they have a 40% success rate.
+* Unicorn horns are now one-handed, dealing d6 vs small/d7 vs large
 * Cancelled unicorn horns become degraded, unusable for curing.
-A unihorn only becomes degraded if it's enchantment is +0.
+A unihorn only becomes degraded if it's enchantment is +0, otherwise it is drained of 1 enchantment level.
 * Unicorn horn drops decrease as the number of unicorns killed increased.
-* Adapted unicorn horn enchantment to higher weapon max enchants.
+* Since they are much more rare, be more careful when dipping into random potions as potions of acid will dissolve your unihorn!
 * Unicorn horns cannot be poisoned (via toilet dipping)

+Note: The success rate change from SLASH'EM was experimented with, but ultimately discarded in favor of the timeout nerf.

 ### War Hammer
 * war hammers have been changed from a one-handed weapon into a competitive two-handed weapon (xnh)